singnet/face-services/README.md

 Calls:
-- `get_landmark_models` -> no arguments, return list of landmark models, including description of each landmark, e.g. "tip of nose", optionally also include
+- `get_landmark_models` -> no arguments, return list of landmark models, including description of each landmark, e.g. "tip of nose", optionally also return rgb image showing the layout
 - `get_landmarks` -> expects rgb image.
 Find faces, then return x,y locations for each landmark.
 - `get_landmarks_for_faces` -> expects rgb image, a list of face detection bboxes.
   For each face bbox, return x,y locations for each landmark